 A lot of realtors are lost when it comes to property management and will be grateful for any advice or help you can offer them when working with clients interested in investment properties.
 Reach out to the local real estate offices and offer to help answer questions or provide property management services to interested clients.
 Make sure to be clear you only want to help with property management and have no intentions with competing for a sale later on the relationship.
 Visit real estate offices in your area and drop off a flyer that explains how you can help and be clear you will establish a non-compete agreement for all sales.
 You should also consider offering to take the highest volume realtors to lunch and get to know them.

 Home Owners Associations can have strict rules when it comes to rental properties in the community.
 You can tap into this niche market by outlining a strict rental management plan and presenting it to your local Home Owners Associations, with the intent of providing exclusive property management services to any rental properties for the area.
-You can emphasize the quality of tenants you approve by explaining your expertise in tenant screening, describe your hands on approach for management to ensure that your renters follow lease regulations and how you understand the consequences and processes if anyone violates lease terms or HOA rules.
+You can emphasize the quality of tenants you approve by explaining your expertise in tenant screening, describe your hands-on approach to management to ensure that your renters follow lease regulations and how you understand the consequences and processes if anyone violates lease terms or HOA rules.

 You will benefit from establishing a good relationship with other property managers in your community.
 You will find that many property management businesses do not work with all types of properties in all areas of your market.
-Make sure to connect with them so your name comes to the top of their mind when they are approached by a potential client they do not serve.
-On the other end, make sure to send them leads that fits their business and let them know where the lead came from.
+Make sure to connect with them, so your name comes to the top of their mind when they are approached by a potential client they do not serve.
+On the other end, make sure to send them leads that fit their business and let them know where the lead came from.
 If you refer a client to another property manager, give the manager a call and say you referred someone to them and offer the contact information to show you are serious about helping each other out.

 Joining a professional organization will expand your network and can help you serve your community better.
 Local organizations like the Rotary Club or Chamber of Commerce will connect you with other people who may own their own rental properties.
 Every community also has an investor organization or group that meets to discuss their investments.
 Adopt an attitude that you will genuinely help these people with their problems even if they do not hire you to do so.
-Freely and openly give out information that will help them and after time they will start to hire you.
-You may find it challenge to offer advice for free at first, but as you start to gain credibility as a valuable source of information, you will notice that people will start to hire you and refer you.
+Freely and openly give out information that will help them, and after time they will start to hire you.
+You may find it challenging to offer advice for free at first, but as you start to gain credibility as a valuable source of information, you will notice that people will start to hire you and refer you.